zabulus/core/doc/sql.extensions/README.cursor_variables.txt

     4) Cursor variables are read-only.
     5) A FOR SELECT without AS CURSOR needs the use of INTO, while with AS CURSOR it's not required, but still allowed.
 With FETCH, INTO is now optional.
     6) It's allowed now to use the colon prefix when assigning to variables or NEW's fields.
+    7) Reading from a cursor variable returns the current field values.
+That means an UPDATE (with WHERE CURRENT OF) also updates the fields for subsequent reads.
+And DELETE (with WHERE CURRENT OF) makes subsequent reads to return NULL.

   Examples:
     1.